 The Food Science & Technology Department Anheuser Busch InBev Pilot Brewery (Pilot Brewery) is one of the finest facilities of its kind in the country.
-Occupying 5,000 sq. ft. of space, it has capabilities in nano-scale (5 gallon capacity) and pilot scale (1.7 hL) brewing operations including yeast propagation, temperature controlled fermentations, filtering, packaging, malting, and cold storage.
+Occupying 5,000 sq. ft. of space, it has capabilities in nano-scale (5 gallon capacity) and pilot scale (1.7 hL) brewing operations including yeast propagation, industry-standard chemical analysis, temperature controlled fermentations, filtering, packaging, malting, and cold storage.